Bismillah al-Rahman al-Raheen

 All in all, I am super impressed with this prayer gown.
 It is beautiful and comfortable, perfectly modest and simple to wear for prayer, plus it is durable and easy to care for.
 I highly recommend getting one if you are a sister in the U.S or one of the countries they ship to!
 They usually run around $75, which I totally understand is on the pricey side for a lot of us, but I would say it is totally worth the investment!

-I hope you will go check them out; there are plenty of different patterns and colours on their website, so I am sure you will find something to love!
+I hope you will go check them out; there are plenty of different patterns and colors on their website, so I am sure you will find something to love!